ibrahimmahmoudyounes-lab/Netflix-Content-Analysis/README.md

 - Content additions increased significantly in recent years.
 - Content production is concentrated in specific countries.
 - Rating distribution varies depending on content type.

 ## Project Outcome
 This project delivers a structured and interactive analysis of Netflix content, demonstrating the ability to clean data, perform exploratory analysis, and present insights through effective data visualization.

+## Author
+Ibrahim Younis

+## Project Outcome
+This project delivers a structured and interactive analysis of Netflix content, demonstrating the ability to clean data, perform exploratory analysis, and present insights through effective data visualization.